canonsawrey/SentimentAnalysis/README.md

 * Run `python3 sentiment_test.py` in `src` directory for interactive console analysis
 * Current implementation relies on a CSV of sample Twitter data
 * To hook up a new training data source, implement the `TrainingDataSource` interface
-* Similarly, implement the `LiveDataSource` interface to allow for estimates to be based on live data
+* Similarly, implement the `LiveDataSource` interface to allow for estimates to be based on live data.
+Note: example implementations will usually required auth, so you will need to add your credentials before running.
 * See `sentiment_test.py` for an example of how to build models from the `TrainingDataSource`